dsellers1/home-assistant/concepts.md

 > Don't forget that Home Assistant stores states and attributes as strings so values would need to be converted to floats before being able to perform the rounding.

 > [!CAUTION]
-> Rounding floats can generally be *problematic* given how computers deal with numbers and the method of rounding used.[^4] While outside the scope of this guide, floats may not round "accurately".
+> Rounding floats can generally be *problematic* given how computers deal with numbers and the method of rounding used.[^4] While outside the scope of this guide, floats may not round "accurately."
 Just be aware of this possibility.

 ### Using variables with templates
-So far, we've specifically defined the entity in the IF statements.
+So far, entities have been specifically defined in the IF statements.
 With the Mushroom cards and custom:button-cards, it is possible use the entity defined for the card by using *config.entity* and *entity*, respectively.
-This is convenient to be able minimize having to repeat the entity name.
+This can be used to minimize having to repeat the entity name.

 Jinja: `state_attr(config.entity, "friendly_name")`<br>
 JavaScript: `entity.attributes.friendly_name`